 Alyssa Scott, LCSW

-Alyssa has devoted a decade of combined mental health and rehabilitation services for persons diagnosed with disabilities towards independence, as well as life challenges individuals, children, and couples may be faced with.
-Throughout her career, she has valued the “human spirit” in the course of making forward and desired changes.
+Alyssa has devoted a decade of combined mental health and rehabilitation services for individuals facing life challenges and transitions.
+More specifically, Alyssa has completed Gottman Level 1 training which is focused on specialized treatments and interventions for couples to manage their conflicts, deepen their friendship, spark intimacy, and build a common vision for the future of their relationship.
+Throughout her career, she has valued the “human spirit” in the course of an individual making forward and desired changes.
 Using a diverse set of interventions, strategies, assessments, and in session techniques, she focuses on adapting individualized plans for every person willing to reach goals and make desired changes.
 Alyssa also credits her counseling style as drawing from her rehabilitation background that focuses on a person’s strengths, skills, abilities, and aptitudes towards making progress in session.
-In closing, Alyssa is eager to contribute in facilitating resolution to concerns, as well as assisting a couple or individual to develop coping skills and resources to effectively move forward toward personal goals.

 Diana Mitwalli, LMFT